 What Are Software Skills?

 Software skills allow you to make use of applications on a computer.
-For instance, if you are an executive assistant, you may be expected to use a digital calendar application to keep track of your boss’s schedule.
+For instance, if you are an executive assistant, you may need to use a digital calendar application to track your boss’s schedule.
 Or, you may have to use Microsoft Word to prepare professional correspondence on behalf of your manager.

-So far, we’ve discussed what software skills are and why they are useful, but to convey that you have skills using software, you may want to say more than just “software skills” on your resume.
-How can you communicate your software skills more specifically?
+So far, we’ve discussed what software skills are and why they are useful.
+But to convey that you have skills using software, you may want to say more than just “software skills” on your resume.
+How can you communicate your software skills to employers more specifically?

 #1: Communication tools

-Communication tools allow companies to share information more effectively among their workforces.
-If you are applying for a job that you think will involve a high degree of digital communication, you should mention examples of tools that you have experience using.
+Communication tools allow companies to share information more effectively among their clients and workforce.
+If you are applying for a job that involves a high degree of digital communication, you should mention tools that you have used.

-In addition, if you are applying for a job that you will be expected to conduct remotely, or even part of the time, then you may want to highlight your experience with communication tools.
+In addition, if you are applying for a remote job, you may want to highlight your experience with communication tools.

 Here are a few tools you could mention on your resume: